Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 The seven bathing waters we have selected are those with the highest degree of certainty of source and solution and are therefore the best fit for intervention.

 Their selection has been scrutinised and approved by an independent auditor, the Southern Water Customer Advisory Panel and the Southern Water Board.

-We will shortly be publishing our Action Plans for all 21 bathing waters and will begin the implementation stage of the programme.
+We will shortly be publishing our summaries for all 21 bathing waters and will begin the implementation stage of the programme.
 We will use an annual assessment of the 2019 season’s results to measure success.